Residence Hall Directors

 Second Round Interviews

-Candidates selected to move forward after first round interviews will be contacted for a second round, 60 minute interview.
-Our goal is to speak in person with candidates attending The Placement Exchange in Austin, TX.
-Candidates not attending TPE will be contacted for a video interview.
+Candidates selected to move forward after first round interviews will be contacted for a second round, 45 minute interview.

 Candidates selected to move forward will be contacted for permission for the RHD Selection Committee to contact their references.